EliAndrewC/l7r/rules/04-schools.md

 **Fourth Dan:**
 Raise your current and maximum Air by 1.
 Raising your Air now costs 5 fewer XP.
-Once per target per conversation or fight, you get a temporary voidpoint after a successful attack or manipulation roll.
+Once per target per conversation or fight, you get a temporary void point after a successful attack or manipulation roll.

 **Fifth Dan:**
 Add your Air to all TN and contested rolls.
 This stacks with your